henkm/slate/source/index.html.md

 This endpoint requests a list of known tickets that can be scanned by the given barcode scanner.

-Use this request every time you want to synchronise tickets from the server to your mobile device (barcode scanner).
+Use this request every time you want to synchronize tickets from the server to your mobile device (barcode scanner).
 When this endpoint is called without the `since` parameter, the response JSON will containt __all available__ tickets.
 This can potentially be a very, very large list, e.gl: thousands of records.

 Therefore, you will probably only want to call this endpoint just the first time.
 When you call the endpoint __with__ the `since` parameter, the resulting JSON will only contain tickets that have been changed since the given time:
  - New tickets